Updated on July 9th, 2025 by Felix Martinez

 - 2010 earnings-per-share of $3.40 (8.6% increase)

-This company isn’t beholden to any one particular industry and that diversification of product offerings and customers is what helps it weather economic storms.
-Given these factors, we see its dividend as very safe irrespective of future economic conditions.
+This company isn’t beholden to any one particular industry, and that diversification of product offerings and customers is what helps it weather economic storms.

 Valuation & Expected Returns

-Still, over the next five years, we expect the current valuation to produce a 3.3% annual tailwind to total returns.
+We note that Parker-Hannifin has traded with significantly varying price-to-earnings multiples in the past decade.
+Still, over the next five years, we expect the current valuation to result in a -9% annual headwind to total returns.

 Parker-Hannifin’s dividend history is obviously very impressive, and that has been made possible by the company’s outstanding free cash flow generation over time.